 Request a Free Consultation from the Myrtle Beach Car Accident Lawyer

 Pain and suffering is a type of damages in South Carolina that are considered to be non-economic or general damages.
-Pain and suffering damages are designed to compensate you for the physical pain that you suffered as well as the emotional reaction that you had in response to your pain from your accident.
+Pain and suffering damages are designed to compensate you for the physical pain that you suffered as well as the emotional distress car accident compensation you may be entitled to in response to your pain from your accident.
 Juries are instructed that there is not a set standard for how to determine the amount of compensation to award for pain and suffering or to determine whether or not to award it at all.
 Instead, jurors are supposed to use their own reason to decide what amount to award for pain and suffering in light of the testimony and evidence that they have been presented.

 As was previously mentioned, no two injury cases are alike.
 This means that you can't simply call up a personal injury attorney and expect him or her to tell you what type of settlement you will receive for your injury in a car accident.
 Instead, the attorney will need to review the evidence from your case and your expenses to determine a range of values within which you might expect a reasonable settlement amount to fall.